vidyashri123/vidyashri123/README.md

 ## Glad to see you here! &nbsp; ![visitors](https://visitor-badge.glitch.me/badge?page_id=Vidyashri.Vidyashri)

-👋 Hi, I'm Vidyashri, a passionate Full Stack Developer with a knack for designing and developing efficient and scalable web applications.
+👋 Hi, I'm Vidyashri, a passionate Frontend Web Developer with a knack for designing and developing efficient and scalable web applications.
 I thrive in dynamic, fast-paced environments and love collaborating with teams to solve complex problems and deliver outstanding results.

 That's why I like to make things that make a difference.